9dots/9dots.io-pages/OcIwayL.md

 - http://www.wrdaonline.org/

 ## Engage
+Get students thinking about websites and applications by discussing with them what a computer application is.

 1. _What is an app?_
 	- An app (or application) is a computer program that is designed to be used by the consumer.